hervegirod/jarrepackager/README.md

 # jarRepackager
-This library allows to repackage jar files of a library in one.
+This library allows to repackage multiple jar files of a library in one jar file.

+# Usage

 # History
 See [HISTORY.md](HISTORY.md)